So here's the recent press release by the Toronto Real Estate Board:

 For example, during the month of November, in the downtown core spanning from the Don Valley Parkway west to Dufferin, and north from Lake Ontario to St. Clair Avenue (known as Districts C01, C02, C08 and C09) there were 147 freehold listings, of which 75 sold.
 A note- we acknowledge that this is a fairly small geography that has shifted from predominantly freehold properties to a skyline of condominium high-rises over the past 30 years.
 In contrast, there were 1528 condominiums for sale in this area during the month of November, of which 375 sold.
 In other words, over half the freehold properties are finding buyers, but only one in four condominium listings are being purchased.

 What does this mean?

 We explore this in our comprehensive and insightful assessment of the Toronto real estate market in the following links:

-No matter how healthy Toronto's real estate market may be (or not), we analyze each neighbourhood, dwelling type, and price point segment as it pertains to each client, and then guide, educate and gently steer them into making a rational prudent educated decision specific to their needs, wants, wishes and desires.
-As one of Bosley's Top Producers, our continuing success spanning twenty-four years is the result of our comprehensive knowledge of multiple micro-markets, and how each influences the trade of urban real estate.
+No matter how healthy Toronto's real estate market may be (or not be), we analyze each neighbourhood, dwelling type, and price point segment as it pertains specifically to each client.
+We then guide, educate and gently steer them into making a rational, prudent, decision, because they have been well-educated in the context of their specific needs, wants, wishes and desires.
+As one of Bosley's Top Producers, our continuing success spanning twenty-four years is the result of our comprehensive knowledge of multiple micro-markets and how each influences the trade of urban real estate.
 We're here to earn your trust, then your business.

 ~ Steven and the urbaneer team